saelthorn/regex-nfa/READme.md

   - Parentheses for grouping (e.g., `(a|b)c`).
 - Generates a visual representation of the NFA as a transition diagram.

+## Algorithm
+The program uses the Thompson Construction Algorithm to build the NFA.
+This algorithm ensures that the resulting NFA can be easily constructed from a regular expression by recursively breaking it into smaller components and combining them into a larger automaton.
+Key steps of the algorithm include:

+- Base Case: For a single character, create an NFA with two states and a transition labeled with the character.
+- Alternation (|): Create a new start state and accept state, with epsilon transitions to the start states of the two sub-NFAs.
+- Kleene Star (*): Add epsilon transitions to allow zero or more repetitions of the sub-NFA.
+- One or More (+): Similar to Kleene Star, but ensures at least one occurrence of the sub-NFA.
+- Grouping: Parentheses are handled by recursively processing the enclosed sub-pattern.

 ## Requirements
 - Python 3.7 or later
 - Libraries: